ICIJ/murmur/docs/pages/maps/choropleth-map/doc.md

 badge: unstable
 ---

-By default, ChoroplethMap is building a map of the world.
+By default, ChoroplethMap builds a map of the world.

 :::sample-card
 <div class="bg-light p-4">